sel118/LaneAF/README.md

-# LaneAF models for Lane Detection
+# LaneAF: Robust Multi-Lane Detection with Affinity Fields

-This repository contains the Pytorch code for training and testing all LaneAF lane detection models.
+This repository contains Pytorch code for training and testing LaneAF lane detection models introduced in [this paper](http://cvrr.ucsd.edu/publications/2021/LaneAF.pdf).

 ## Installation
 1) Clone this repository